bashier2022/intro-csharp/README.md

 # intro-csharp
 ---
 * First lesson
-* Second lesson
+* Second Lesson
 * Third lesson
 * 4th lesson

-we will learn how to emplement shared projects. github is our sync. env.
+we will learn how to emplement shared projects. github is our cloud repo for team work